-One observation from the first subsample analysis is the concurrent existence of the dominating presence of institutions and the stronger cross-sectional impact of sentiment in the second-half of the sample (2000Q1 to 2022Q2).
-One may concern that institutional investors can be sentimental traders and contaminate the IO-Efficiency relation.
-Though most previous studies characterize institutional investors as those who bet against sentiment (Barber & Odean, 2008; Kumar & Lee, 2006, among others), some suggest that institutions can trade with sentiment.
-Brunnermeier and Nagel (2004) and Chen et al. (2021) show that hedge funds knowingly time and ride the sentiment, while DeVAULT et al. (2019) show that institutions can be sentimental traders themselves.
-Thus, following the previous analysis, we further explore how institutional investors in our sample react to the sentiment beta and the impact of their reactions on informational efficiency.
-We first show that institutions overall trade against sentiment beta.
-Then, We decompose the institutional ownership into sentiment-driven and residual components.
-We find sentiment-driven institutional ownership is not significantly associated with informational efficiency, while residual institutional ownership is significantly and negatively related to price efficiency.
-This suggests that institutions' decision based on other stock characteristics, such as riskiness and size, contributes to price efficiency.
-This reinforces institutions' role as arbitrageurs who detect mispricing based on stock characteristics and trade to reduce it.
+One observation from the first subsample analysis is the concurrent presence of a dominant institutional investor base and a stronger cross-sectional impact of sentiment in the second half of the sample (2000Q1 to 2022Q2).
+This raises concerns that institutional investors themselves may act as sentimental traders, potentially contaminating the IO-Efficiency relation.
+While most studies characterize institutional investors as arbitrageurs who counteract sentiment-driven mispricing (Barber & Odean, 2008; Kumar & Lee, 2006, among others), some evidence suggests that institutions may trade with sentiment.
+For example, Brunnermeier and Nagel (2004) and Chen et al. (2021) show that hedge funds sometimes time and ride sentiment, while DeVault et al. (2019) provides evidence of institutions acting as sentimental traders.

+To address this concern, we further analyze how institutional investors in our sample react to sentiment beta and assess the implications for price efficiency.
+First, we find that institutions, on average, trade against sentiment beta, suggesting a contrarian approach.
+Next, we decompose institutional ownership into two components, a sentiment-beta-driven component and a residual component.
+The residual ownership captures institutional holding decisions based on fundamental stock characteristics beyond sentiment-related noise trader risk.
+We find that sentiment-beta-driven institutional ownership is not significantly associated with informational efficiency, whereas residual ownership is significantly and negatively related to price inefficiency.
+This indicates that institutional decisions based on fundamental factors, such as riskiness and size, meaningfully enhance price efficiency, reinforcing the role of institutions as arbitrageurs who detect and correct mispricing.

 This study contributes to the literature in a number of ways.
 First, we contribute to the literature on the relation between institutional investors and price efficiency.
 Two most closely related studies are Boehmer and Kelley (2009) and Cao et al. (2018).
-Boehmer and Kelley (2009) examine institutional investors as a whole and show that institutional ownership is associated with improved informational efficiency, and Cao et al. (2018) focus on hedge fund and show that hedge fund ownership contributes more to informationally efficient prices than ownership of other types of institution.
+Boehmer and Kelley (2009) examine institutional investors as a whole and show that institutional ownership is associated with improved informational efficiency, and Cao et al. (2018) focus on hedge funds and show that hedge fund ownership contributes more to informationally efficient prices than ownership of other types of institution.
 Our contribution is to document the impact of investor sentiment on this IO-Efficiency relation.
 Specifically, we show that IO-Efficiency is contingent on sentiment beta; that is, the efficiency-enhancing effect of institutional ownership attenuates as sentiment beta increases.

 Second, we contribute to the literature on investor sentiment and its impact; specifically, we contribute to the literature on sentiment beta, which is constructed to capture the cross-sectional effect of sentiment on individual stocks.
-Prior studies have systematically defined sentiment beta (Baker & Wurgler, 2006, 2007), provided method to estimate it (Glushkov, 2006), investigated its influence on trading strategies and performances of institutional investors, for instance mutual fund (Massa & Yadav, 2015), and hedge fund(Chen et al., 2021).
+Prior studies have systematically defined sentiment beta (Baker & Wurgler, 2006, 2007), provided method to estimate it (Glushkov, 2006), investigated its influence on trading strategies and performances of institutional investors, for instance mutual fund (Massa & Yadav, 2015), and hedge fund (Chen et al., 2021).
 Our contribution is to explicitly study how institutional investors' interactions with sentiment affect market efficiency.
 Specifically, we show that while sentiment beta presents challenges for institutions in arbitrage, their holdings based on fundamental factors still contribute to price efficiency.